-I understand and authorize Farmers Insurance Federal Credit Union to provide me, the primary account holder, with my FICO® Scores based on Experian information disclosed on my quarterly online and print statements, delivered by USPS.
+I understand that only the Primary owner’s FICO® Scores will be shown.
+I authorize and consent that any joint owner of this account may view my FICO® Scores.
 I further understand that if I choose in the future to discontinue receiving my FICO® Scores, I can notify Farmers Insurance Federal Credit Union of my decision to stop receiving FICO® Scores.

 |Last 4 digits of your Social Security number*:|

 Please let us know if your mailing address has changed:

 Farmers Insurance Federal Credit Union makes it easy for members to stay on top of their FICO® Scores.

 Credit scores are numbers that expresses your creditworthiness based on your borrowing history.
 The most commonly used credit scores are provided by Fair Isaac Corporation and are known as FICO® Scores.